juliosouto/mesh_chat/README.md

 ## Project Status
 The project is currently under development and is not yet fully finished.
 Some features may be in the testing phase or still missing.

 As of now, the application was manually tested on MacOS Sequoia, using Python 3.13.1.
-By running two instances of the application using two distinct terminal windows, they can automatically connect to each other.
+By running two instances of the application using two distinct terminal windows, they can automatically connect to each other if they are on the same LAN.

 ## Current Features
 - Real-time node search over the LAN.
 - Real-time communication between nodes.
 - Send and receive messages via the console.
 - Decentralized Mesh-based architecture, where each node can directly communicate with others without the need for central servers.
-- Automatic connection between nodes.
+- Automatic connection between nodes over the LAN.
+- Messages are encrypted and decrypted using Asymmetric encryption (RSA).

 ## Roadmap
+- Send messages through other nodes safely.
 - Flow control over the terminal.
 - Add more docstrings and useful comments.
 - Automated unit and integration tests.